 Jeep Grand Cherokee review

 Launched in 2011, the Grand Cherokee has been given a mid life facelift for 2013 that has resulted in a sharper and more subtle European-inspired look.
 The previous two engine choices - a 3.0-litre V6 diesel (which has seen emission and economy improvements), and a high-performance V8 HEMI in the SRT – remain, though a third lower powered diesel option is available in entry level Laredo trim.
 The Grand Cherokee features plenty of hi-tech mechanical equipment, with four-wheel drive and low range gearbox standard on all models, while higher-specification cars also get air-suspension.
-Despite its enormous proportions, the Jeep has just five seats, but with an incredibly generous standard kit list, it undercuts premium rivals sucha as the BMW X5 and Volkswagen Touareg by a significant margin.
+Despite its enormous proportions, the Jeep has just five seats, but with an incredibly generous standard kit list, it undercuts premium rivals such as the BMW X5 and Volkswagen Touareg.

 Our choice: Grand Cherokee 3.0 CRD V6 Overland